Feb 10, 2021 - by Staff Writer

 Our analysis uncovered that just over 60% of root domains are properly secured with an SSL, and 84% of corporate websites leveraging www as a host are properly secured with an SSL.
 While one would expect these numbers to be higher, more concerning is the mismatch between what is secured for the root as opposed to what is secured for the www.

-Using our own very own technology to uncover these issues, we’ll continue to monitor the corporate websites of the Global 2000 on a quarterly basis.
+Using our own very own technology to uncover these issues, we’ll continue to monitor the corporate websites of the Global 2000.
 It will be interesting to see how these domains evolve over time, and we look forward to sharing our findings with you.

 The information contained in this blog is provided for general informational purposes about domains.
 It is not specific advice tailored to your situation and should not be treated as such.